josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 The `BannerComponent` tests frequently call `detectChanges`.
 Some testers prefer that the Angular test environment run change detection automatically.

-That's possible by configuring the `TestBed` with the `ComponentFixtureAutoDetect` provider.
+That is possible by configuring the `TestBed` with the `ComponentFixtureAutoDetect` provider.
 First import it from the testing utility library:

 <code-example header="app/banner/banner.component.detect-changes.spec.ts (import)" path="testing/src/app/banner/banner.component.detect-changes.spec.ts" region="import-ComponentFixtureAutoDetect"></code-example>